rsavajiyani/axway-open-docs/content/en/docs/central/cli_central/cli_apiservices.md

 ---
 ```

-To output the information in JSON format, change the -o flag from yaml to json:
+To output the information in JSON format, change the `-o` flag from YAML to JSON:

 ```
 amplify central get apisvc <name> -s env1 -o json       # Get API service <name> details for `env1` in JSON format